freshworks/crayons/packages/crayons-core/src/components/icon/readme.md

 1. Enable fw-icon as an optimized renderer for SVG with built-in functions such as Intersection-Observer and Fetch-API Memoization.
    Go through the docs to understand the various props it supports.
 2. Providing icon-support for crayons-system components and also exposing crayons-icon set for public use with inbuilt support for external icon-libraries also.
+3. Icons are accessibility tree compliant.
+You need to pass the label attribute. aria-hidden is set to true.
 ## Examples Live

 ```html live